SerenTera/tera-notifier/README.md

 A watered down version of node-notifier that is only for Windows.
 Work in progress

 ## Update
-For Windows 10 Fall Creators Update (Build 1709 and above), due to the fix in windows 10 notifications loophole, notification via snoreToast cannot work anymore without extensive rework.
-However, I have enabled balloon notification instead using notifu for users detected to be using build 1709 and above, which windows 10 fortunately converts into Toast type notification.
-So, if you updated windows 10 recently and notifications failed, update this module.
+For Windows 10 Fall Creators Update (Build 1709 and above):

+The new update to node-notifier fixed toast notification issue, but snoretoast have to be run initially when installing this module as a new module or if it has not been run before.
+You can run snoreToast at `tera-notifier\notifiers\vendor\snoreToast\snoreToast.exe`.
+Hopefully, there won't be much issues after running it for the first time, and that there is no need to do it multiple times.
+For those suspicious of running files VirusTotal results are here: https://www.virustotal.com/#/file/9e8016d8552c50db2ed2b5a08a1523a258214d550aa5dd52ce566fd409c72a7e/detection

+I have attached a test file, `notifiertest.js` in the folder `tera-notifier\notifiers\test_module`, if you need to test, just drop this file in `bin\node_modules` folder, no need to create a subfolder for it.
+It will pop up a notification on desktop after logging into the server immediately, while loading the character selection screen.

 ## General Infomation
 > READ THIS: When you Clone and download this module, RENAME the resulting folder to tera-notifier, DO NOT leave as 'tera-notifier-master' OR you can use the release version: https://github.com/SerenTera/tera-notifier/releases